kogarashisan/PerfTests/README.md

 This is accomplished by appending unique variable declaration to the beginning of each method in the test suite (like `var cache_buster_0012;`).

-- Create polymorphism: each individual test creates instances of <i>two different</i> child classes, that call same
+- Create polymorphism: each individual test creates instances of <i>several different</i> child classes, that call same
 <i>overridden</i> parent's method.
 This shows issues with parent's method becoming polymorphic.

 ##P.S.